 There are corners with curious names such as “El Chévere” (The Cool Guy), “El Salto de la Pulga” (The Jump of the Flea), “El Besito” (The Little Kiss), “El Mono Suelto” (The Free Monkey) and “El Autogiro” (The “autogyro,” a type of rotorcraft which uses an unpowered rotor), each with its fascinating backstory.

 The colonial city of Mérida was once home to the greatest concentration of wealth in the world.
-The 19th-century sisal barons hired Parisian architects to build opulent villas along Paseo de Montejo.
-The Mérida version of the Champs-Elysées.
+The 19th-century sisal barons hired Parisian architects to build opulent villas along Paseo de Montejo which is similar to the Champs-Elysées in Paris.

 The historical centre or Centro has had a Unesco makeover with mostly swept cobbled streets and manicured gardens of the Plaza Grande.
 Notably, by learning where is Mérida Mexico on the map also helps you orient yourself to the local culture and flavor of this city.